Tokyo Olympic organizers try to dampen cancellation rumors

 TOKYO (AP) — Tokyo Olympic organizers are trying to shoot down rumors that this year’s 2020 Games might be canceled or postponed because of the spread of a new virus.

 Japan has so far reported no deaths from the coronavirus that has killed more than 200 people in China.
-Japanese organizers have hesitated to say much for several days and the International Olympic Committee has also been quiet.
+Japanese organizers have hesitated to say much for several days, but on Friday they addressed the rumors.
+So did the International Olympic Committee, which also has said little.

 The Olympics open on July 24, just under six months away.